LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition

 \subsubsection{Performance under different maps}

-As depicted in Fig. \ref{decomposition1}, the final decomposition rate (i.e., the decomposition rate after step 3) demonstrates a consistent increase across almost all maps, with the exception of maps containing a high number of free grids (e.g., den520, Berlin\_1\_256).
-In these maps, the number of free grids closely aligns with the number of agents, resulting in fewer opportunities to alter dependence paths and decompose the instance.
+As depicted in Fig. \ref{decomposition1}, the final decomposition rate (i.e., the decomposition rate after step 3) demonstrates a consistent increase across almost all maps, with the exception of maps containing a high number of passable cells (e.g., den520, Berlin\_1\_256).
+In these maps, the number of passable cells closely aligns with the number of agents, resulting in fewer opportunities to alter dependence paths and decompose the instance.
 Consequently, the size of the largest subproblem approaches that of the original MAPF instance.
 This limitation becomes increasingly significant as the number of agents grows, ultimately leading to a decomposition rate close to 1, indicating that decomposition becomes ineffective when agents are densely packed.

-Conversely, in maps with a surplus of free grids compared to the number of agents, such as den520 and Berlin\_1\_256, decomposition remains highly effective despite increases in the number of agents.
-In these scenarios, the abundance of free grids results in numerous free grid groups, facilitating the generation of dependence paths that traverse multiple agents' start and target locations.
+Conversely, in maps with a surplus of passable cells compared to the number of agents, such as den520 and Berlin\_1\_256, decomposition remains highly effective despite increases in the number of agents.
+In these scenarios, the abundance of passable cells results in numerous free cell groups, facilitating the generation of dependence paths that no need to traverse multiple agents' start and target locations.